kamilion/PxIexpress/README.md

 This is one issue that is solved simply by having a specification that is tied to a minimum hardware requirement of the AMD family 17h Zen processor and using -march=znver1 for builds targeting the PxI Express platform.

+Purpouse of the ''Top Slot":

+I had a discussion with a local wafer fab about modern nanolithography processes and how it could relate to the old MASK-ROM technology used in classic game consoles.
+The result of the discussion was that a mask rom in the range of 128GB to 480GB was quite possible and could be likely be done for under $30 a chip.
+In combination with a PCI express device complex, a flash memory controller could be added to provide writable space for updates, save games, or binary game executables for multiple platforms, while keeping the large graphic and sound resources in mask rom.

+This is a modern interpretation of the original golden Legend of Zelda cartridge, with 128KB of mask rom, the nintendo MBC1 page controller, and it's battery-backed 8KB SRAM.
+  (see http://www.computerarcheology.com/NES/Zelda/ for more depth on this concept)

 Todo: